Preparing for disaster should always be a priority for hospitals, a fact that is especially true for those located in hurricane-prone areas.

 SCP Disaster Assistance Response Team

-Hospitals that partner with Schumacher have an advocate in times of distress thanks to our Disaster Assistance Response Team (DART) program, which delivers additional support to the facilities, providers, and communities we serve.
+Hospitals that partner with SCP Health have an advocate in times of distress thanks to our Disaster Assistance Response Team (DART) program, which delivers additional support to the facilities, providers, and communities we serve.

 DART has stepped up on several occasions to relieve hospitals during and after disasters.
 For example, SCP physicians traveled to disaster sites during Hurricanes Katrina, Rita, Ike, Gustav, Harvey, and Irma and successfully staffed and treated devastated communities.